nackdai/aten/scripts/README.md

 ## run_clang_tidy.py

-Thit is the python script to run `clang-tidy` actually.
+This is the python script to run `clang-tidy` actually.
 Basically, this script isn't used directly.
 This is used by [clang_tidy.sh](#clang_tidy_sh)

 **Usage:**